estum/console_utils/README.md

 * `user_model_name` - A name of user's model (default: `:User`)
 * `user_primary_key` - A primary key of user's model (default: `:id`)
 * `user_token_column` - A column name with a user's token.
 Using by request tools. (default: `:auth_token`)
+* `request_auto_auth` - Enable the auth automator with the `exap` (default: `true`)
+* `auth_automator` - Specifies a callable object, which will hook requests with credentials.
+There are two built-in implementations: the default one `ConsoleUtils::RequestUtils::DefaultAuthAutomator` and the `ConsoleUtils::RequestUtils::SimpleTokenAutomator`, which is useful when using the `simple_token_automator` gem.

 ## RequestUtils